raphaelquast/foobar2000_TripleQ/README.md

 ## Notice

-- To make the buttons `Move to sorted music` and `Move to unsorted music`
-  the directories must be adjusted.
-To do this, click on one of the buttons
-  and then on `More options` (bottom left in the popup-window).
-Now you can
-  change the "Destination Folder" for each of the presets (and don't forget
-  to save afterwards!)
+- To make the buttons `Move to sorted music` and `Move to unsorted music` work, the directories must be adjusted.
+To do this, click on one of the buttons and then on `More options` (bottom left in the popup-window).
+Now change the "Destination Folder" for each of the presets (and don't forget to save afterwards!)

 ## Thanks to